rtrelease/Jetson-Symbolics-Neuromorphics/Onto1.md

 Across this same post-millennial time frame, enthusiasm for the application of ontologies moderated, while effective anatomical inference in medical imaging has become associated with commercial deep learning systems such as NVIDIA CLARA.

-Major [Open ontologies](https://bioportal.bioontology.org) have largely evolved from 2000s-era SQL database implementations to flatter Web Ontology Language (OWL), RDF/XML and other format representations, with archive resources supported by the [National Center for Biomedical Ontology](https://ncbo.bioontology.org/ncbo-summary) and funded by the National Institutes of Health.
+Major [Open ontologies](https://bioportal.bioontology.org) have largely evolved from 2000s-era frame-based SQL database implementations to flatter descriptive Web Ontology Language (OWL), RDF/XML and other format representations, with archive resources supported by the [National Center for Biomedical Ontology](https://ncbo.bioontology.org/ncbo-summary) and funded by the National Institutes of Health.

 ***A focus of this current AI Lab sub-project is to investigate more*** **research-oriented** ***symbolic enhancement of brain imaging network applications.***  The task at hand here is to evaluate which current anatomical ontology might be best used for adding semantic bindings and advanced inference capabilities for structural identification and segmentation nets.